Setting up an AIMMS PRO Cluster

-Setting up a PRO cluster is a task that consists of two steps: connecting all nodes to the same database and pointing them to a shared storage directory and setting up the bundled ActiveMQ server.
+Setting up a PRO cluster is a task that consists of three steps: connecting all nodes to the same database, pointing them to a shared storage directory and setting up the bundled ActiveMQ server.

 All your nodes need to be connected to the same database.
 This can be a database on one of the nodes (AIMMS PRO comes with a bundled PostgreSQL database) or a PostgreSQL database running on a dedicated server.